LukeTully/vue-crypto-list-exercise/README.md

-# Symetria Vue Exercise
+# What dis is

-> A Vue based homework exercise as part of the Symetria interview process
+A Vue based exercise I did during the interview process for a crypto startup in Vancouver

+## Requirement
+Replicate a rudimentary list component based on a provided screenshot, using Vue JS.

 - Notes
     - Vuex for state management